 - Natural-looking and functional.
 The treatment can give you the look, feel, and some of the strength and stability of your own teeth.

 - Affordable.
 Compared to other treatments, dental bridges are low-cost.
-Dental Restorative Group participates in a variety of insurance networks and can help with the filing process as part of your care.
+Dental Restorative Group in Belmont and Greater Boston participates in a variety of insurance networks and can help with the filing process as part of your care.

 - Convenient.
 Dental bridges typically require only a few visits to our practice to complete.